The "Pianoforte" -

 keys were pressed, the addition of the word “forte” was added.

-Thus, the instrument became known as a “pianoforte” to
+The instrument eventually became known as a “pianoforte” to

 distinguish from the older instruments.
 More improvements